 Of course, take a moment to call 911 so they can be on the way while you do what you can to administer the Naloxone.
 Time and oxygen are the two most important factors to consider when dealing with an individual that has overdosed.

-Because muscle syringes have longer ends and points, use one as a replace to the syringe that came bundled with your injectable naloxone isn’t the greatest ideas.
-Because muscle syringes are intended by design for the naloxone to reach the muscle, a normal syringe will not deliver the medicine as effectively since it won’t penetrate all the way in to the muscles.
+Because muscle syringes have longer ends and points, use one as a replacement to the syringe that came bundled with your injectable naloxone isn’t the greatest ideas.
+Because muscle syringes are intended by design for the naloxone to reach the muscle, a normal syringe will not deliver the medicine as effectively since it won’t penetrate all the way into the muscles.
 However, if a muscle syringe isn’t available and a dose of Naloxone is needed using a normal syringe and administering the Naloxone is certainly better than nothing at all.

 To start, you want to begin by measuring out and injecting 1cc of naloxone which should fill up a syringe if you’re carrying a 1cc-capacity syringe.
-While a subcutaneous injection can be useful, it’s not “as consistent” as an injection made by a muscle syringe but as previously mentioned, if one’s not available than use a traditional syringe.
+While a subcutaneous injection can be useful, it’s not “as consistent” as an injection made by a muscle syringe but as previously mentioned, if one’s not available then use a traditional syringe.
 Under co circumstances, if a muscle syringe is available, do not replace it with a normal syringe.

 Whether or not an overdose reoccurs for an individual after being administered Naloxone will come down to their metabolism as how quickly the medicine is processed determines the chance of an overdose.
 It’s also dependent on the amount of the drug(s) the user took and the half-life of the drug as well.
 For example, methadone’s half-life is much longer than that of heroin.
 Whether or not an OD occurs will also have a lot to do with how well the person’s liver is functioning.